 Strikethrough | Text indent | Attach other files |

-Also read: Google Keep vs. OneNote
+Also read: Google Keep or OneNote

 Evernote